-Connecticut is one of the many states that have adopted the Uniform Trade Secrets Act.
+Connecticut is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 Connecticut’s trade secret law can be found at Conn.
 Genl.
 Stat.
 Secs.35-50 et seq.

-Connecticut’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Connecticut law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Connecticut’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under Connecticut law, "misappropriation" means the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, or breach of or inducement of a breach of duty to maintain secrecy.

 Connecticut prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Connecticut company was unaware it possessed purloined trade secrets, it can still be prosecuted under Connecticut law if it should have known.

-Under Connecticut law, a trade secret thief can be prevented from disclosure by court order – an injunction.
+Under Connecticut law, a trade secret thief can be prevented from disclosure by court order, known as an injunction.
 This is true for both actual or threatened misappropriation.
-The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
+The injunction may be terminated when the trade secret has ceased to exist, but the injunction may also be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.

 In addition to Connecticut’s rules regarding trade secrets, certain federal rules also apply in Connecticut.
 The Economic Espionage Act of 1996 makes the theft of trade secrets a federal crime.
 The Act prohibits the theft of a trade secret by a person intending or knowing that the offense will injure a trade secret owner.
 The Act also makes it a federal crime to receive, buy, or possess trade secret information knowing it to have been stolen.
-The Act’s definition of “trade secret” is similar to that of the Uniform Trade Secrets Act.
+The Act’s definition of “trade secret” is similar to that of the UTSA.
 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.